sf-wdi-37/schedule/hw/week-08.md

       - expect the method to take in an item
       - expect the method to add that item into the backpack's content array
  ```

+ 4. Use any extra time to continue working on Ruby method drills.

 ### Wednesday